bablr-lang/helpers/README.md

-## @cst-tokens/helpers
+## @bablr/helpers

-These helpers make it possible to write significantly less verbose cst-tokens grammars.
+These helpers make it possible to write concise BABLR grammars.